How to Do Sun Salutation B (Surya Namaskar B): A Step-by-Step Guide

 Half-Standing-Forward-Bend

-• Bring the back parallel to the floor.
+• Lift your head and straighten your back to make it parallel to the floor.

-• This brings the body into a half forward bend.
+• This position brings the body into a half forward bend.

 17. Standing Forward Bend (Uttanasana)